 Alright, back to work, see y'all later.

 The Waldorf approach is just a smidgen backwards.
-(The abacus was the latest thing in ancient Babylon.)
+(The abacus was the latest thing, very high-tech, in ancient Babylon.)

 — R. R.